Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 You can use the `kong hybrid` command to generate the certificate/key pair.

 Under `shared` mode, it must be the same for all nodes.

-Under `pki` mode it should be a different certificate for each DP node.
+Under `pki` mode, it should be a different certificate for each DP node.

-The certificate can be configured on this property with either of the following
+The certificate can be configured on this property with any of the following
 values: * absolute path to the certificate * certificate content * base64
 encoded certificate content